grapemoli/spellChecker/README.md

-Spell-Checking & Word Suggestion
+# Spell-Checking & Word Suggestion
+By: Grace Nguyen

-Goal:
+## Goal:
 Given a user input, return if the word is valid (in the table), or not.
 In the case that the user misspells the word, provide a word suggestion.

-User Instructions:
+## User Instructions:
+For ease, a makefile is provided.
 After making use of the makefile, run the program by the 'make run' command.

 The user will be taken to a menu screen.